Israel in the Eurovision Song Contest 1983: After Eurovision

 Ofra Haza went on to have a successful international career following her Eurovision participation.
 1984 saw the release of her album Yemenite Songs, a collection of Yemeni Jewish songs and poems recalling Haza's heritage.
 It included her version of Rabbi Shalom Shabazi's poem "Im Nin'alu", which was remixed by Izhar Ashdot in 1987 and became a major hit in Europe the year after.
 Her international debut album, Shaday (1988), wound up selling over a million copies worldwide.

 Her 1992 album Kirya became the first Israeli album to be nominated for a Grammy, and in 1994 she performed at the Nobel Peace Prize Concert, an achievement she shares with a handful of fellow Eurovision contestants, including Secret Garden, Jan Werner Danielsen, Alexander Rybak, Il Volo, and Wenche Myhre.
 She provided the voice of Yocheved in 1998's The Prince of Egypt for eighteen different international versions.
-She died in 2000 of AIDS-related pneumonia, but remains an influential and highly popular figure in Israel to this day.
+She died in 2000 of AIDS-related complications, but remains an influential and highly popular figure in Israel to this day.

 As stated above, Israel withdrew from the 1984 contest due to it coinciding with Yom HaZikaron.
-There have been persistent rumors that the song "Balalaika" by Ilanit was intended to represent Israel in Luxembourg, but the songwriters have stated it was never written with Eurovision in mind and there is no version of the song that meets the three-minute time limit of a Eurovision entry.
-"Hi" was therefore succeeded as the Israeli entry by Izhar Cohen's "Olé, Olé" in 1985.
+"Chai" was therefore succeeded as the Israeli entry by Izhar Cohen's "Olé, Olé" in 1985.